League-of-Foundry-Developers/scene-packer/README.md

 Please submit any issues via the [Bug Reporter](https://foundryvtt.com/packages/bug-reporter) module or via [GitHub Issues](https://github.com/League-of-Foundry-Developers/scene-packer/issues).

-You can contact me on Discord `blair#9056` if you have questions, comments, queries, concerns etc.
+You can contact me on Discord `blair#9056` in the [Scene Packer server](https://discord.com/invite/HY3xhBEf2A) or the `Foundry VTT server` if you have questions, comments, queries, suggestions etc.

 If you are making money and utilising this module, please consider sending a few dollars my way and/or providing me with the cool adventures and modules you're building :)